Belgorod Oblast

-Belgorod Oblast (Белгоро́дская о́бласть) is a federal subject of Russia (an oblast).
+Belgorod Oblast (Белгоро́дская о́бласть) is a federal subject (an oblast) of Russia.
 Its administrative center is the city of Belgorod.
-Population:
+As of 2021, the population is 1,540,486.

 History

+During the Princely era of Kievan Rus', the region was part of the Principality of Chernigov.
+The area was devastated by Mongol-Tatar raids and came under the control of the Grand Duchy of Lithuania in the 14th and 15th centuries.
+Since 1500 it was part of the Grand Duchy of Moscow.

 At the turn of the 17th century, a solid line of military fortifications was built in the area, stretching for almost 800 km.
 Zaporozhian Cossacks, who moved here because of the nobility and the tax burden, were in charge of the line defenses.
 Even more Cossacks moved to the area during the Khmelnytsky Uprising (1648–1657) and the internecine wars in the Cossack Hetmanate (1659–1679).
 Belgorod became the military and administrative center, after originating as an outpost on the southern borders of Russia.

 Following the Battle of Poltava, Peter I granted to soldiers of Greater Belgorod the regiment flag.

 From 1708 to 1727, the territory of the modern Belgorod Oblast was part of the Kiev and Azov governorates.
 In 1727, Belgorod Governorate was established from parts of Kiev Governorate.
 The governorate lasted until 1779.
 This territory was much greater than that of today, and the governorate incorporated territories modern Kursk, Oryol, and parts of Bryansk and Kharkiv oblasts.
 The coat of arms of the then-Governorate is still used by the modern Belgorod Oblast.

 In 1775–1779, the territory of Belgorod Governorate was abolished and divided between the newly formed governorates and vice-royalties.
 The city of Belgorod and the area around it became a part of Kursk Vice-Royalty, while the southeastern uyezds became a part of Voronezh Governorate.